Why applicant resume screening is important

 Your second resume read-through allows you to examine specific elements more carefully.
 First, consider the skills and qualifications and determine whether they’re relevant to the job role you’re looking to fill.
 Ideally, candidates should tailor their resume to each job they apply for and highlight proficiencies that will help them excel at your company.

 Compare their list of skills to the job requirements and consider any gaps.
 If the job role requires a skill the applicant hasn’t listed, make a note of this.
-If you decide to pass them through to the next phase, you can ask them about their capabilities in that area.
+If you decide to pass them through to the next phase, you can ask them about their capabilities in that area later on.

 4. Thoroughly review previous employment